 - Leave the Quality settings as they are

-Step 11: Add A Clipped Curves Adjustment Layer
+Step 9: Add A Clipped Curves Adjustment Layer

 Now, to start adding the final touches for the chrome effect, you need to add a Curves Adjustment Layer that only affects the object.
-To do this, click on the Curves icon in the Adjustments panel.
+To do this, click on the Curves icon in the Adjustments Panel.

-How you adjust the curve will depend entirely on your object and the settings you used when modifying the Layer Styles.
+How you adjust the curve will depend on your object and the settings you used when modifying the Layer Styles.
 However, it should take some form of an up, down, up, down pattern.
+In the Properties Panel, Click on the line, drag it to create new points, and curve the line until you have something similar to my graph.

-Step: 12: Copy The Curves Adjustment Layer
+Step 10: Press Control/Command + J To Copy The Curves Adjustment Layer

 Duplicate the curves adjustment layer you added previously by selecting the layer and pressing Control + J (Win) or Command + J (Mac).

 Then, click on the clipping icon to clip the layer as you did previously.
 Now, you can adjust the graph again while watching your object in the document.
 Move the curves around to change the tone of your object until it looks like chrome.
-This is how my second curves graph looked.

 Your object should now look like chrome.
 While it may be slightly different from my example, it should be close.
 You can go back to the first curves graph and adjust it as needed until you find the right balance.